Community Structure and Its Stability on a Face-to-Face Interaction Network in Kyoto City: Result

 \subsection{Network features of constructed networks}

-The maximum connected component of the network constructed according to the method described in the section on network construction was used for this study.
-The Basic network features and the number of communities constructed from the data for 39 weekdays in February and April are shown in table \ref{table2}.
-Multi-level Infomap is used for community analysis, and the number of communities at the first level is shown.
-The cumulative order distribution for each day is shown in figure \ref{figure4}, and the rank-size plot of the communities is shown in figure \ref{figure5}.
+Daily face-to-face interaction networks were constructed using mobility data, and the maximum connected components of the networks were analyzed.
+The network features of each daily network were then calculated, and the communities were detected.
+The average network features over the data period and the number of communities are listed in Table \ref{table3}.
+Multi-level Infomap was used for community analysis, and the first level of communities was used for further analysis.
+The coefficients of variation were less than 10\%.
+Complementary empirical cumulative distribution functions of degrees and community sizes are shown in Figs. \ref{figure6} and \ref{figure7}, respectively.
+Based on these results, the network structures of the constructed networks were confirmed to be similar over the data period.

-The features of the face-to-face interaction network are stable over the period covered by the data, and the coefficient of variation of all features is less than 10\%.
-We confirmed that our network construction method robustly constructs networks.
-Similarly, we confirmed that the cumulative degree distributions are similar for all days, as shown in figure \ref{figure4}.

-As for the results of the community analysis, the variation in the number of communities is about 10\%, and the rank-size plot shows a similar distribution for all days, as shown in figure \ref{figure5}.
-Therefore, it is confirmed that both the network construction and community analysis showed robust results.

-Figure \ref{figure6} also shows a histogram of the percentage of citizens $N_\mathrm{c}/N_{\mathrm{tot}}$ for the 15 communities with the largest number of components for each day ($N_{\mathrm{tot}}=N_\mathrm{c}+N_\mathrm{v}$).
-There is a high percentage of communities with 65\% to 70\% of citizens, which is close to the percentage of citizens in the entire network shown in table \ref{table2}.
-Centered on the ratio of citizens and visitors for the entire network, all communities contained a mix of citizens and visitors.
+Figure \ref{figure8} shows a histogram of the percentage of citizens $N_\mathrm{c}/N_{\mathrm{tot}}$ for the top 15 communities with the most components for each day, where $N_{\mathrm{tot}}=N_\mathrm{c}+N_\mathrm{v}$.
+The peak was in the range of 65--70\%, and the distribution was around the peak.
+The overall proportion of citizens in the network is consistent with the percentage of the peak.
+All communities contain both citizens and visitors, which implies that they coexist in each community.